-Every Express Entry draw shall have a minimum cutoff score.
-An ITA will be awarded to all applicants with a CRS score equal to or above the cutoff score When more than one nominee has a score equal to the cutoff number, then the one with a longer presence in the Express Entry pool will obtain an ITA.
+There will be a minimum cutoff score for each Express Entry draw.
+All applicants with a CRS score equal to or higher than the cutoff level will receive an ITA.
+If more than one nominee has a score equal to the cutoff, the one with the longest presence in the Express Entry pool will be granted an ITA.

-You do not require a job offer in Canada to apply under the Express Entry system.
-However, a job offer in Canada will increase your CRS points from 50 to 200 depending on the skill level.
-Canada’s provinces also have Express Entry streams to help them select skilled workers from the Express Entry pool.
+To apply under the Express Entry system, you do not need an employment offer in Canada.
+However, depending on the skill level, a job offer in Canada will enhance your CRS points from 50 to 200.
+Express Entry streams are also available in Canada’s provinces to assist them in selecting talented people from the Express Entry pool.

-A provincial nomination will add 600 points to the CRS score which guarantees an ITA.
+A provincial nomination boosts the CRS score by 600 points, ensuring an ITA.

 The CRS score keeps changing with every Express Entry draw which is held approximately every two weeks by the Canadian government.

 Step 5: Get your Invitation to Apply (ITA)

 The Express Entry system can be the quickest way to immigrate to Canada considering that your application will be processed within six months on submission.